 Saying thank you is an easy way to show friends and loved ones how much we value them and reinforce the bonds that link us together.
 Studies indicate couples who express gratitude and appreciation for their partners are more adaptable to change and more positive in general.

 Expressing gratitude and appreciation has also been linked to higher levels of oxytocin, a neuropeptide thought to positively affect pro-social behaviors such as trust, generosity and affection (all very welcome in any relationship).

 4) Gratitude requires practice.

 Writing thank you letters or notes on a regular basis, or keeping a gratitude journal (on paper, or in Foundations) gets you in the habit of noticing all of the things, people and experiences you have to be grateful for.

-Besides, making a concentrated effort to appreciate the good things could lead you to even more reasons to give thanks: Practising gratitude is linked to increased happiness and improved mood.
+Besides, making a concentrated effort to appreciate the good things could lead you to even more reasons to give thanks: Practicing gratitude is linked to increased happiness and improved mood.
 Giving thanks also has a very desirable ripple effect—showing your appreciation spreads positive emotions to the people that surround you, colleagues, friends, family and everyone you interact with.

 And sure, feeling gratitude in the midst of so much adversity is no small challenge.
 We get it.
 But moving your focus to what you’re thankful for can also be a source of support and resilience during these difficult times.
-Whether you practise mentally, or in your Foundations gratitude journal, acknowledging the kind people and small pleasures that continue to bring light to your existence is a worthwhile endeavour—especially on dark days when your wifi is acting up and you’re late to a video conference with your manager.
+Whether you practice mentally, or in your Foundations gratitude journal, acknowledging the kind people and small pleasures that continue to bring light to your existence is a worthwhile endeavor—especially on dark days when your wifi is acting up and you’re late to a video conference with your manager.

 Are you using Foundations to build a gratitude practice?
 What are some things you’re grateful for today?
 Let us know at firstname.lastname@example.org.